infinum/app-deploy-script/README.md

 ------------------------------------------------------------
 ```

-If everything is done correctly, the confirmation step will be shown with the summary of selected options:
+If everything is done correctly, the confirmation step will be shown with the summary of selected options (can be skipped by disabling the `enable_final_confirmation` flag):

 ```bash
 ###############################################################